HMS Acteon (1805): British service

 After the capture of the island Neville received promotion to post captain and transferred to take command of Boadicea.
 Admiral Bertie appointed his nephew, Bertie Cornelius Cator, to command of Acteon.

 Earlier Lieutenant Bertie Cator had been appointed to command the transport "Bombay ".
 He moved from temporary command of HMS Otter and by some accounts commanded Anna during the invasion.
 (The navy had temporarily engaged four transports as hired armed ships and put naval officers in charge of each.

-Bertie sent Cator and Acteon to England with duplicate dispatches announcing the successful end to the campaign.Marshall (1829), Supplement–Part 3, pp.359-362.
+Bertie sent Cator and Acteon to England with duplicate dispatches announcing the successful end to the campaign.